 This is a great grain-and-vegetable-in-one side dish, but having now eaten for it a week as I’ve worked on the recipe, I can say it makes a pretty good dinner on its own, with a soft boiled egg on top.

-- When the farro is cooked, drain and add to the bowl with the dressing.
-Add the peas, asparagus and mint, and toss to combine.
-Let the salad cool completely, then add the Pecorino and pistachios, and mix well.
+- When the farro is cooked, drain and immediately add to the bowl with the dressing.
+Toss well, then add the peas and asparagus and toss again.
+Let the salad cool completely then add the pistachios, Pecorino and mint and toss gently.